For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Not keeping to a budget is a very common money mistake.

-It's often little luxuries that we don't notice that burn holes in our pockets.
-These could be an expensive gym membership, spending lots on nights out or unnecessary cab rides (although this discount code or this one can help).
+It's often little luxuries that burn holes in our pockets.
+These could be an expensive gym membership, spending lots on nights out or unnecessary cab rides.

-These purchases can be okay every so often.
-But when they start to become a habit and don't fit into your monthly budget, that's when there's an issue.
+While these purchases can be okay every so often, it's when they become a habit and push you over budget that there's an issue.

 And don't make the mistake of thinking that making money on the side is only good for your bank account.
 Having a side hustle is a great way to enhance your career prospects and is sure to impress a potential employer.